What should I do if I am contacted by an investigator asking me to come and give a statement to law enforcement?

 The Shealey Law Firm is licensed to practice law in both SC state and federal courts.
 The Shealey Law Firm is able to take any case where there are charges on the state or federal level.
 Also, our team is licensed to practice in the United States Court of Appeals and Supreme Court.

-Does the Shealey Law Firm travel outside of Columbia or Charleston to take new cases?
+Does the Shealey Law Firm travel outside of Columbia to take new cases?

 Yes!
-The Shealey Law Firm maintains a statewide practice and will travel anywhere in SC to represent a client.
+The Shealey Law Firm maintains a statewide practice and will travel anywhere in South Carolina to represent a client.

 I have multiple charges.
 Do I need to hire an attorney separately for each one?
 Or can I hire an attorney to handle the entire incident?